 What should I expect my child to take away from the under 6/8 DYSA experience this fall?
 Fall Soccer is a non-competitive, instructional league.
 The ultimate goal is to help children begin to understand and enjoy team sports - particularly the beautiful game of soccer.
 Your child will be introduced to the joys of team sports - building friendships, working together, respecting themselves and others, and having FUN!
 In addition, we will provide a supportive atmosphere where your child will be appropriately challenged to learn basic soccer skills like ball control with both feet, dribbling, passing and running.
 Everyone plays!
-No standings are kept, and no awards or trophies are given out by DYSA at the end of the season (some coaches may, if they choose, discreetly recognize their players with awards or trophies - but these types of awards are not sponsored by DYSA and must NOT be given in the presence of other teams who choose not to give awards).
+No standings are kept, and no awards are issued by DYSA.

-Players should come dressed in their DYSA soccer shirt, with shin guards, cleats or sneakers (cleats are highly recommended for safety and traction, but not required at this age level).
+Players should come dressed in their DYSA soccer shirt, facial covering, shin guards, and cleats or sneakers (cleats are highly recommended for safety and traction, but not required at this age level).
 Each child must have their own #3 (for U6) and #4 (for U8) soccer ball.
-Children must bring their own water or Sport Drink (none will be provided).
+Children must bring their own refreshment.
 No jewelry of any kind is permitted.
-Eye glasses must be covered with protective goggles.
-Also, no snack food is permitted during the session (due to allergy concerns among the children) - the DYSA snack bar is available before and after the session and all profits from the snack bar go back into the DYSA.
+Eyeglasses must be covered with protective goggles.
+Also, no snack food is permitted during the session (due to allergy concerns among the children).

 We Expect Parents and Coaches to provide Positive reinforcement at this critical age - booing, jeering, rooting for one team to "win" (and by extension the other to "lose") is simply not useful.
 There is a ZERO TOLERANCE policy for this type of behavior.
 The goal here is to get children to love and enjoy soccer and team sports and boosting self-esteem is essential to this goal.

-Soccer at this level is a cooperative, flexible effort between the volunteer coaches, parents and kids, and we need your help.
+Soccer at this level is a cooperative, flexible effort between the volunteer coaches, parents, and kids, and we need your help.
 Parents/ guardians must remain at the field at all times and must remain primarily liable for the supervision, control or custody of their children.
-Based on the large number of children involved in the program, coaches are simply not able to provide supervision for your child, but can use your assistance and support.
+Based on the large number of children involved in the program, coaches are simply not able to provide supervision for your child but can use your assistance and support.
 Please do not be afraid to offer your assistance.
 Please try and make yourself available to help out when you can.
-Coaches appreciate phone calls when you will not be attending and having your child bring a soccer ball, shin guards and sneakers or cleats every week.
+Coaches appreciate phone calls when you will not be attending and having your child prepared for every session.
 Also, feel free to ask questions, our goal is to build a strong foundation and love for the game of soccer, we hope you will see the season as a positive activity for your child and DYSA as an organization that you would like to actively involve yourself in.
-Your help, input and constructive criticism are needed to make this happen.
+Your help, input, and constructive criticism are needed to make this happen.

 How can I help?
-The League needs assistance with following:
+The League needs assistance with the following:

 • Setting the goals and flags on Saturday